 A grateful Dutch government appointed him Grand Officer of the Order of Orange Nassau with Crossed Swords.
 France honoured him with both the Legion of Honour and Croix de Guerre with Palm.
 In November 1945, he was placed on the Reserve of Active Officer’s List.

 Returning to the world of business, confident, straightforward and efficient, resulting in part from his military service were an immediate asset.
 He was chairman and president of Canada Permanent Mortgage Corporation, president of Canada Permanent Trust and chairman of the board of Excelsior Life Insurance Company, as well as holding senior positions in more than a dozen other major national companies.

-Major-General Matthews was called out on three occasions for Special Duty with the Supplementary Reserve and at various times served as Honourary Colonel of the 29th Field Regiment, the 32nd Field Regiment (Self Propelled), the 42nd Medium Regiment and the 1st Artillery Locating Regiment.
+Major-General Matthews was called out on three occasions for Special Duty with the Supplementary Reserve and, at various times, served as Honourary Colonel of the 29th Field Regiment, the 32nd Field Regiment (Self Propelled), the 42nd Medium Regiment and the 1st Artillery Locating Regiment.
 From January 1964 until January 1965, he served as Colonel Commandant of The Royal Regiment of Canadian Artillery.
 He was a frequent visitor to Gunner units from coast to coast.

 Major-General Matthews actively supported the arts and other philanthropic activities.
 He was a member of the Boards of Governors of Toronto Western Hospital and the Stratford Shakespearean Festival, a trustee of the United Community Fund and President of the Art Gallery of Toronto.

-A leader in Canada’s war effort, in Canadian industry and in his community, Major-General Matthew’s achievements were legendary.
+A leader in Canada’s war effort, in the Canadian industry and in his community, Major-General Matthew’s achievements were legendary.
 He served his country and The Royal Regiment with distinction for more than 60 years.
 He died in Toronto, 14 September 1991.